 Do they choose certain varieties of plants that are more resistant to pests?
 Do they create an environment that attracts beneficial insects that eat the pests?
-Do they rotate crops and have other animals on the farm that deal with pests?
-(What's a pest to us is dinner to another!)
+And do they rotate crops and have other animals on the farm that deal with pests?
+(What’s a pest to us is dinner to another!)

 3. What kind of soil do you use?

 Fruits and vegetables get their nutrients from the soil – and that means a fruit or veggie is only as nourishing as the soil in which it was grown.

 Great, fertile soil is its own ecosystem, with microorganisms and organisms that work together to break down and create nutrient-rich matter.
 Soil also works within the larger ecosystem of the farm, including the animals that fertilize or graze, the birds in the area, the water used, the sunshine, and more.
 A good farmer will understand this symbiotic environment and work to create soil that is nourishing.

 Pesticides, monocropping and tillage all affect soil quality.
 Research shows that the vitamin and mineral content of our produce has declined in recent decades.
 An apple your grandmother ate as a child was actually more nutrient-rich than most apples available today.